Wedding industry software development

 What we build

-Wedding vendor marketplace
+1. Wedding vendor marketplace

 Custom marketplace platforms connecting couples with wedding vendors.
 Vendor profiles with portfolio galleries, service categories, and location coverage.
 Live availability calendars that account for full-day and multi-day event bookings.
 Package and pricing listings with configurable inclusions.
 Booking request and confirmation workflow with automated notifications.
 Review and rating system with a moderation layer that handles the long lead time between booking and event day.
 Search and discovery with filters for category, location, price range, and availability date.
 Payment processing with deposit, milestone, and final payment schedules.
+Couples go from search to confirmed booking without leaving the platform.

-Wedding planning platform
+2. Wedding planning platform

-Vendor booking and scheduling
+3. Vendor booking and scheduling

 Booking and scheduling tools for wedding vendors managing their own calendar and inquiry pipeline.
 Availability calendar with multi-day and partial-day event blocking.
 Inquiry intake form embedded on the vendor's own website or marketplace profile.
 Booking request management with quote, approval, and confirmation workflow.
 Automated follow-up sequences for unanswered inquiries.
 Calendar sync with Google Calendar and Apple Calendar so availability stays accurate across every channel.
 Package selection within the booking flow so couples choose their service tier before the contract is generated.
 Contract generation from a confirmed booking with e-signature and document storage.

-Payment and contract management
+4. Payment and contract management

 Payment and contract tooling built for the wedding industry's payment structure.
 Deposit collection at booking, milestone payments tied to event milestones, and final balance collection before event day.
 Payment schedule automation with reminders sent to couples before each due date.
 Contract generation with custom clauses per service type, e-signature collection, and secure document storage.
 Refund and cancellation policy enforcement with configurable terms per vendor.
 Stripe-based payment processing with ACH and card support.
 Vendor payout management for marketplace operators splitting payments between platform and vendor.
-All payment and contract activity logged per booking for dispute resolution.
+All payment and contract activity is logged per booking for dispute resolution.

-Vendor CRM and lead management
+5. Vendor CRM and lead management

-CRM tools built for how wedding vendors sell -- long lead times, high-value single events, and a sales process that depends on personal communication.
+CRM tools built for how wedding vendors sell: long lead times, high-value single events, and a sales process that depends on personal communication.
 Lead capture from website, marketplace profile, and social media inquiry.
 Lead status pipeline from first contact through quote, contract, and confirmed booking.
 Quote and proposal builder with package options and custom pricing.
 Follow-up task reminders tied to each lead's inquiry date and event date.
 Client portal for confirmed bookings where couples can access their contract, payment schedule, and vendor contact details.
 Revenue reporting by month, quarter, and event type.
-Built for a solo vendor or a small team -- not a generic B2B CRM that ignores the event date entirely.
+Built for a solo vendor or a small team, not a generic B2B CRM that ignores the event date entirely.

-Wedding analytics and reporting
+6. Wedding analytics and reporting

 Analytics tools for marketplace operators and wedding businesses tracking the data that matters.
 For marketplace operators: listing views, booking request volume, conversion rate from view to inquiry, and vendor activity by category and location.
 For vendors: lead source tracking, inquiry-to-booking conversion rate, revenue by package type, and seasonal demand patterns.
 For planning platforms: couple engagement metrics, vendor shortlist activity, and RSVP completion rates.
 Reporting exports for business reviews and investor updates.
-Configurable dashboards showing the metrics relevant to each user type -- operator, vendor, or planner -- without requiring a separate analytics tool.
+Configurable dashboards showing the metrics relevant to each user type, operator, vendor, or planner, without requiring a separate analytics tool.

 How we work with wedding industry clients